Phone warranty voided by "water damage"? Here's what to do about it

 In other words, it's not enough for the retailer to void your warranty by simply blaming liquid contamination; they have to prove that the fault didn't exist when the phone was sold.
 The real-world interpretation is that the retailer has to provide evidence that liquid is responsible for the fault.

-With this in mind, here's what we suggest, with some tips from Mobot;
+With this in mind, here's what we suggest:

-- Submit your phone for repair through the usual channels.
+STEP ONE: Get your phone REPAIRED through the usual channels

-- Start quoting the law; point out that the Sales of Goods Act means the retailer must provide evidence that the fault was caused by liquid and not an existing fault.
+Start quoting the law; point out that the Sales of Goods Act means the retailer must provide evidence that the fault was caused by liquid and not an existing fault.
 The retailer's recourse might be to say the law isn't applicable because the cause is established; don't swallow it - any proof has to be shared for the cause to be established.
-That's what established means, see.